50-YEAR MEMBERS

 -

-Tom was awarded the Firefighter of Award in 1999, the Life Saving Award in 2013, was a member of the committee for the Firefighter Memorial Monument, and played on the fire department hockey team in the 1970s.
-Additionally, Tom has been one of our top responders for the past several years and is a key member of our daytime response crew.
+Tom was awarded the Firefighter of Award in 1999 and 2019, the Life Saving Award in 2013, served on countless committees including the committee for the firefighter memorial monument, Station 1 expansion in 1998, Station 2 original building in 1972, Station 2 Expansion in 2004, and others.
+Tom also played on the fire department hockey team in the 1970s.
+Additionally, Tom has been one of our top responders for the past several years and is a key member of our daytime response crew as well as a member of the fire prevention presentation team.
+Tom also is the go-to finance expert and takes care of all things buildings and grounds related.

-While it is impossible to list all of the accomplishments and contributions Tom has made throughout his 50 years of service to the department, it is without question that he has been an integral part of both the operations and leadership of our department.
-The officers and members of the Town Line Volunteer Fire Department would like to thank Tom for his continued service and dedication.
-May he continue to be an inspiration to future generations of this department.
+While it is impossible to list all of the accomplishments and contributions Tom has made throughout his many years of service with the department, it is without question that he is an integral part of both the operations and leadership.
+Tom is both a role model and inspiration to many and a true part of our family.